 In this regard, it is not uncommon to see courts read terms into a contract by reference to good faith or trade usage.
 For instance, the Supreme Court case law requires a notice period for a party to terminate a distribution agreement (otherwise, the breaching party would be held liable for damages).2

 iv Third parties' rights under the contract

-In this regard, the Spanish Supreme Court, in a decision dated 8 July 2017, has established that 'the third party is entitled to demand the enforceability of the contractual clause established in his favour if he accepted it and made that acceptance known to the liable party'.
-The acceptance can be tacit, as interpreted by the Spanish Supreme Court in several decisions (e.g., judgment of 6 March 1989), and can be given through inaction or words.
-According to the case law, the third party acquires the right before that the acceptance requirement is fulfilled.
+In this regard, the Supreme Court, in a decision dated 8 July 2017, has established that 'the third party is entitled to demand the enforceability of the contractual clause established in his favour if he accepted it and made that acceptance known to the liable party'.
+The acceptance can be tacit, as interpreted by the Supreme Court in several decisions (e.g., judgment of 6 March 1989), and can be given through inaction or words.
+According to case law, the third party acquires the right before the acceptance requirement is fulfilled.

 v Cases where the formal contract has not been formed

 In some cases, negotiations do not lead to a contract as the parties are not legally bound to reach an agreement.
-As indicated by the case law of the Supreme court, parties are free to negotiate and they are not liable for failure to reach an agreement.5
+As indicated by the case law of the Supreme court, parties are free to negotiate, and they are not liable for failure to reach an agreement.5

-In this regard, courts would assess the nature of the potential contract and the goods and services being traded, the circumstances of the negotiating process, the potential frustration of parties' expectations after the withdrawal from negotiations and whether there are fair grounds for ending the negotiating process.
-The key point, according to the indicated case law of the Supreme Court, is to assess whether a party entered into or continue negotiations with no real intention of reaching an agreement.
+In this regard, the courts assess the nature of the potential contract and the goods and services being traded, the circumstances of the negotiating process, the potential frustration of the parties' expectations after withdrawal from negotiations and whether there are fair grounds for ending the negotiating process.
+The key point, according to the case law of the Supreme Court, is to assess whether a party entered into or continued negotiations with no real intention of reaching an agreement.